 - Despicable Me Minion Mayhem silly simulator attraction.

-- Revenge of the Mummy a very scary dark coaster with some very impressive effects.
+- Revenge of the Mummy a terrifying dark coaster with some awesome effects.

 - The Blues Brothers Show Classic street entertainment.